Ramcharanmaram21k/Appscrip-Task-Ramcharan/README.md

-Shopzcart – Product Listing SPA
+🛒 Shopzcart – Product Listing Page
-A responsive product listing page built with React and pure CSS, designed for Appscrip evaluation.
+A clean, responsive online shopping page with real-time search, filtering, cart, and wishlist.

-🌐 Live Demo
+🚀 Live Demo
-👉 View the live site here
+👉 Open Demo

-Features
+✨ Features
-Real-time product search

-Sidebar category filter (toggle on mobile)

-Add to cart & wishlist (with modal popups)

-Fully responsive: Desktop, tablet, mobile – all UI is touch-friendly
+Quick Search: Find products instantly as you type

+Category Sidebar: Filter by category (desktop sticky, mobile slide-over)

+Add to Cart & Wishlist: Save favorites or cart items in one click

+Cart & Wishlist Modals: Easily review your selections at any time

+Responsive Layout: Optimized for desktop, tablet, and phone

+Modern Styling: Pure React and CSS, Figma-inspired

+Fake Store API: Realistic product data, no manual mocks

+Sticky Footer: Always at the bottom, never in your way

+🖥️ Tech Stack
+React with hooks

+CSS (NO Tailwind, NO Bootstrap, NO extra libraries)

-API data from Fake Store API
+API: Fake Store API

-Simple, clean sticky footer

-Quick Info
+💡 How To Use
+Just open the live demo!

-No setup needed, just use the live demo
+No setup, no install, just the web.

-Matches Figma responsiveness and requirements

-Modern UI, pure React, no CSS libraries
+📱 Mobile-First & Accessible
+Works perfectly on any device—test it on your phone!

+Semantic HTML and accessible modals/buttons.